cgrindel/rules_swift_package_manager/docs/design/high-level.md

 In short, they assume that if you are using the Gazelle plugin for Go, then you must have a Go toolchain installed on the host system.
 In essence, they shell out and run Go from the system.

+### Is the same build file generation logic used for the Go/Gazelle and Starlark implementations?

+No. The Gazelle plugin inspects the Swift source files and the directory structure to determine the placement and content of the Bazel build files.
+The repository rules leverage information about the Swift packages (e.g., dump and describe JSON).
+However, both implementations use the `module_index.json` to resolve module references to Bazel targets.